Each year, over 200 people are killed by carbon monoxide poisoning and known as “The Silent Killer” in the United States.SEE RESULTS

 Given the prevalence of carbon monoxide injuries and deaths in the United States, it’s no surprise that carbon monoxide lawsuits are common.
 The key factor in passing judgment in these types of lawsuits is the source of the carbon monoxide.
 Is the carbon monoxide poisoning caused by faulty ventilation, faulty workmanship, or improper maintenance?

 Automobile exhaust often causes carbon monoxide poisoning when it is released in an enclosed space, many car manufacturers have equipped their vehicles with automatic shut-off functions.
 When a sensor in the car notes a certain concentration of carbon monoxide in the air, it shuts off the motor automatically.
-These types of preventive measures are called occupant safety protections, and when they don’t work as they should, the car manufacturer may be to blame.
+These types of preventative measures are called occupant safety protections, and when they don’t work as they should, the car manufacturer may be to blame.

 Successful carbon monoxide lawsuits are fairly common.
 For instance, a woman in Casper, Wyoming was awarded $28.2 million after landlord negligence led to carbon monoxide poisoning.
 A similar case settled for $1.4 million in Chicago in 2008, and multiple plaintiffs have sued the Hickory Hollow Cooperative apartment complex in Michigan for a series of carbon monoxide poisoning cases.